jpmcneely/WiFiSerialModem_ESP8266/README.md

 - 'Panic Button' : A momentary switch will change the baud rate back to the default (9600 as written).
 - Minimal component count (1 microcontroller, 1 serial module, 5 resistors,
-  4 LEDs, and a momentary SPDT switch - the second design includes a power supply on-board).
+  4 LEDs, and a momentary SPDT switch).
 - Minimal component cost - All the parts are available for less than US$20.

 ## Command Set